What is a food allergy?

 A growing number of people, especially health care workers, are discovering that they have an allergy to latex.
 Latex is the natural sap of the rubber tree.
 It is used in making surgical gloves, condoms, balloons, and other products.
 If you have a latex allergy, you may also have allergies to bananas, avocados, kiwi, and chestnuts.

 Some people have allergic reactions to food after they exercise.
 This is called exercise-induced food allergy.
 As a person's body temperature rises with exercise, symptoms such as itching and light-headedness start, sometimes leading to hives and even anaphylaxis, which can be deadly.
-To avoid exercise-induced food allergy, do not eat for a few hours before you exercise or right after exercising.
+To avoid exercise-induced food allergy, you may be instructed to not eat for a few hours before you exercise or right after exercising.

 Symptoms of food allergy can affect many parts of your body, including your: